microsoft/FluidFramework/packages/framework/client-logger/fluid-telemetry/README.md

 1. Session information

 The following query provides a table of data that can give you a quick overview of information about sessions for your application.
-It includes the Id of the container being interacted with, the number of collaborators and the length of each session.
+It includes the Id of the container being interacted with, the number of containers and the length of each session.
 Note that query provides session id’s but these values do not actually exist in the telemetry, it is a concept we have derived from the data; see the intro paragraph for more information on sessions.

 ```sql
 let sessionGap = 5m;